 Visit one of our library locations to renew your library card.
 You will need to present a valid form of identification with your current address.
-All fines or fees must be paid in full at the time of renewal.
+All fees must be paid in full at the time of renewal.

 When renewing a card for a child under the age of 18, the parent/guardian listed on the child's library account must show his/her current identification.

 If you live in Marion County, are 18 or older, and have a phone account in your name, you may be able to renew your library card online.
 We realize that not everyone will be able to meet these criteria.
 If you are unable to renew your library card online, please visit any Indianapolis Public Library location to renew your library card in person.